vinaayakha/Mistral-22B-v0.2/README.md

 **Creator** [Nicolas Mejia-Petit](https://twitter.com/mejia_petit)

 ### Overview
-Just one day after the release of **Mixtral-8x-22b**, we are excited to introduce our handcrafted experimental model, **Mistral-22b-V.02**.
+Just two days after the release our release of **Mistral-22b-v0.1**, we are excited to introduce our handcrafted experimental model, **Mistral-22b-V.02**.
 This model is a culmination of equal knowledge distilled from all experts into a single, dense 22b model.
 This model is not a single trained expert, rather its a compressed MOE model, turning it into a dense 22b mode.
 This is the first working MOE to Dense model conversion.

 ### Capabilities
 - **Math Proficiency**: The model exhibits strong mathematical abilities.
 Dispite not being trained on math.
 - **Better at Coding** The model is significantly better at coding, than V1, it passed some of my simple coding test, such as "Create a simple HTML site with a button that changes the background color to a random color", which V1 failed.
 - **More Cohesive** This V2 model is significantly more cohesive, and better at aunderstanding the prompts and answering with the appopriate answer.
 - **Highly Uncencored** Since this model was also Re-Alligned to be uncencored, it can just answer anything you ask.
+So use at your own risk, we take no responsibility for your generated responces.
 - **Multi Turn** The dataset this model trained on was mostly all multi turn conversations, spanning many different topics, with some emphasis on coding.
 - **Json Mode** I did train this model on answering in JSON and using JSON tools., I have yet to try it, in depth but preliminary test shows it works, including.
 - **Agent abilities** I did train this model on agent datasets, that teach it to do real world tasks such as picking up an object, and even navigating a webpage based off HTML.